Our Mission

 • continues to provide an easy method for community members to share their concerns with staff and community leaders about biking and walking locally.

-• has been an integral stakeholder in creating the Local Road Safety Plan for Cupertino and has been an active member of Cupertino Safe Routes to School since its inception.
+• has been an integral stakeholder in creating the Local Road Safety Plan and Vision Zero Plan for Cupertino and has been an active member of Cupertino Safe Routes to School since its inception.